kubo27/Project/README.md

                      - user status is set to "unverified"

  - user login - the user enters their username and password
-              - The backend verifiees the password hash
+              - The backend verifies the password hash
-              - if successful, the backend generates a JWT token for authentication

  - email verification - when the user clicks on the link in the email, the backend updates the status to "verified"

- - password reset - if the user forgets password
-                  - the backend generates a one-time token and sends it via email

  Suspicious account detection
  - FastAPI worker periodically scans the database for suspicious accounts:
-        - multiple failed login attempts
         - multiple accounts using the same email address
-        - login attempts from different countries in a short time
-        - if suspicious pattern is detected, the worker flash the account as "flagged" and create an notification
+        - rude username